HL7/v2-to-fhir/fsh/ig-data/input/pagecontent/11_implementation_considerations.md

 ### Open Issues
 <ol>
 <li>The PRT to DeviceUseStatement (DeviceUsage in R5) is only relevant for certain OBX entries where device usage is documented outside of a procedure or observations (e.g., surgery, therapy, lab test).
 For example, known presence of an implantable device without having the implant procedure available, use of a wheelchair without its dispense date or actual use documentation.
-If you use OBX for those general use statements where the observation is not the result where the device used is recorded or a procedure where the device used or implanted is recorded, please submit a JIRA to consider adding a PRT[DeviceUseStatement] mapping.
+If you use OBX for those general use statements where the observation is not the result where the device used is recorded or a procedure where the device used or implanted is recorded, please submit a JIRA to consider adding a PRT[DeviceUseStatement] mapping.</li>
+ <li>When the OBX Observation is followed by a PRT Participation segment that indicates the location where the observation was performed, the mapping currently does not include a mapping of PRT-11 Begin Date/Time and PRT-12 End Date/Time.
+If you are using these fields, please submit a JIRA to consider the necessary mapping.<li>
 </ol>